 LAKE COMO, NJ — Nicholas DeMauro has joined the Lake Como Council, replacing John Carvelli who resigned last month after moving out of the borough.

-DeMauro, who has served on the Planning Board for two years, was sworn in last night by Mayor Kevin Higgins after the governing body unanimously approved the appointment, which will run through the end of the year, The Democrat is expected to seek election in November for the remaining one year left on the term.
+DeMauro, who has served on the Planning Board for two years, was sworn in last night by Mayor Kevin Higgins after the governing body unanimously approved the appointment.

 DeMauro was chosen from among three individuals submitted by Lake Como Democratic Chairman Michael Ryan for consideration to the seat — the others being Planning Board Chairman Joseph Cavaluzzi and Planning Board Vice Chairman Eugene Cavanagh Jr.